All 42 sample page(s) are viewable on-line.

 Price, PDF: $9

-Fingering is one of the most universal topics.
-Whether your style is Rock, Blues, Country, Jazz or Classical, these principles will improve your technique, your solos, even your sight reading.
+Fingering is one of the universal topics.
+Whether your style is Rock, Blues, Country, Jazz, or Classical, these principles will improve your technique, your solos, even your sight-reading.

 Think of fingering as a series of pathways.
-When you learn to connect these pathways, there are benefits not only to technique but also to creativity.
-All fingering on the ukulele can be reduced to 6 principles of motion.
+When you learn to connect these pathways, there are benefits to technique and creativity.
+All fingering on the ukulele can be reduced to six principles of motion.
 Each principle has physical and musical characteristics that you can use to improve your playing.

-Technically, fingering problems are linked to an instruments tuning.
-The characteristics of a tuning can force constant adjustments in fingering and contribute to the difficulty of learning the notes on the neck*.
-Note duplications, open strings and unequal tuning all contribute to the complexity of fingering.
+Technically, fingering problems are inseparably linked to an instrument's tuning.
+A tuning's characteristics can force constant fingering adjustments and contribute to the difficulty of learning the notes on the neck.
+Note duplications, open strings, and unequal tuning all contribute to the complexity of fingering.
 Since strings vary in diameter, notes produced on different strings vary in tone color.
 Generally, thicker strings produce warmer or darker tone color.
 Thinner strings produce a brighter or more cutting tone color.

-This book is devoted to the application of the six principles of guitar fingering as applied to the ukulele.
+This book is devoted to applying the six fingering principles as applied to the ukulele.
 The study of fingering can be broken down into several topics of study.
-They are: position and technique, finger independence and strength and the principles of motion with their applications.
-The first step is a good hand position.
-Critical for technique, a good hand position eliminates the needless waste of effort and energy so typical of under developed fingering technique.
+They are position and technique, finger independence and strength, and motion principles with their applications.
+The first step is an efficient hand position.
+A good hand position is critical for technique, eliminating the needless waste of effort and energy, typical of underdeveloped fingering technique.

 NOTE: The fingering principles in the books are suitable for the common C, G and D ukulele tunings.

 Hand Position and Technique

-Efficiency of motion and energy is the key to technique.
-The thumb should be flat against the back of the neck approximately under the first or second finger.
-The exact position varies with thumb, neck and hand size.
-The thumb pushes up against the neck while the fingers press down and poised above the strings, ready to move in any direction.
+Efficiency of motion and energy is the key to developing your fingering technique.
+The thumb should be flat against the neck's back, approximately under the first or second finger.
+The exact position varies with the thumb, neck, and hand size.
+The thumb pushes up against the neck while the fingers press down and stay poised above the strings, ready to move in any direction.

 In playing single notes, place the finger just before the fret.
-Use enough pressure to get a clear tone but don’t over press.
-If a “buzzy” tone results, readjust your finger.
-Make sure that the tips of your fingers press the strings down straight without pushing or pulling the notes.
+Use enough pressure to get a clear tone but don't exert more effort than required.
+If a "buzzy" tone results, readjust your finger.
+Ensure that your fingers' tips press the strings down straight, right behind the fret, without pushing or pulling the notes.

 NOTE: The fourth finger will not be as arched as the other fingers because of its size and relative reach.